Why are non-Gaussian random effects relevant?

 Covariates:

-Dynamical variables: DepotFast, DepotSlow, Central
+Dynamical system variables: DepotFast, DepotSlow, Central

 Derived: dv